LucasNPrice/fglasso/README.md

                fdobjList = list of functional data objects representing the input dataList ; only returned if nbasistry = 1.

-  - jFoldPCA: performs j-fold cross validation principle components analysis to select optimal number of principle components to represenet data; creates fdobjs and performs j-fold cv pca on the fdobjs.
+  - jFoldPCA(): performs j-fold cross validation principle components analysis to select optimal number of principle components to represenet data; creates fdobjs and performs j-fold cv pca on the fdobjs.

               ARGUMENTS